 - Clean up spills immediately.
 Crumbs attract flies, as does sticky sweet soda slowly soaking into a carpet or floorboards.
 (Ants love it, too.)

 The above steps should help reduce how many flies get into your home.
-Now we move onto setting traps to catch the ones you’ve already got.
+Now ler’s move onto setting traps if you’ve already got a fruit fly infestation.

 - Pour about one inch of apple cider vinegar or balsamic vinegar into a glass jar or dish.

-- Add a couple of drops of dish washing liquid in and stir it to dissolve.
+- Add a couple of drops of liquid dish soap to the bowl of vinegar and stir it to dissolve.

 - Put the glass in an area that attracts flies and leave it overnight.
-Flies will be attracted to the vinegar and climb in, only to get caught by the dish washing liquid.
+Flies will be attracted to the vinegar and climb in, only to get caught by the liquid dish soap.

-- Punch holes in the lid or cellophane.
+- Punch very small holes in the lid or cellophane.